fipso/freenews/README.md

 DNS over TLS (DoT) is a new privacy focused way to use normal dns using a tls socket.
 To make this work with this project, you have to get yourself a domain and tls cert.
 Place the cert file and its private key at `cert/dot_cert.pem` and `cert/dot_key.pem`.
 Start freenews with the `-dotDomain <your domain>` flag to enable DoT.
+Make sure to open port 853/tcp.

 For some reason this does currently not work with the private dns option on android.
 This is a pitty, because its the only way to use a custom dns outside your wifi without installing third party apps.